Summary of Anti Poverty Week in 2015

 Activities during the Week

-Well over 400 activities were organised for Anti-Poverty Week 2014.
-This is the fifth consecutive year in which the total has exceeded 400, having grown from just nine activities when the Week began in 2002.
+Well over 450 activities were organised for Anti-Poverty Week 2015.
+This is the sixth consecutive year in which the total has exceeded 400, having grown from just nine activities when the Week began in 2002.

 More than 600 organisations convened or sponsored an activity during the Week.
 They included welfare agencies, community centres, overseas aid organisations, religious groups, schools, libraries, TAFEs, universities, businesses, service clubs, unions, disability organisations, youth groups, housing organisations, media outlets, sporting groups, local councils, financial institutions and government departments.
 People from hundreds of other organisations attended at least one event.

-- congress, speech, lecture, oration, sermon, presentation, media interview
+- speech, lecture, oration, sermon, presentation, media interview

-- public rally, meeting, forum, seminar, conference, discussion
+- public rally, meeting forum, seminar, workshop, conference, discussion

-- training session, cooking demonstration, information stall, street library, display
+- training session, cooking demonstration, information stall, living library, display

 - religious service, festival, film night, art competition, concert, fundraiser